torvalds/linux/Documentation/process/cve.rst

 Applicability of specific CVEs
 ==============================

-As the Linux kernel can be used in many different ways, with many different ways of accessing it by external users, or no access at all, the applicability of any specific CVE is up to the user of Linux to determine, it is not up to the CVE assignment team.
+As the GNU/Linux kernel can be used in many different ways, with many different ways of accessing it by external users, or no access at all, the applicability of any specific CVE is up to the user of GNU/Linux to determine, it is not up to the CVE assignment team.
 Please do not contact us to attempt to determine the applicability of any specific CVE.

-Also, as the source tree is so large, and any one system only uses a small subset of the source tree, any users of Linux should be aware that large numbers of assigned CVEs are not relevant for their systems.
+Also, as the source tree is so large, and any one system only uses a small subset of the source tree, any users of GNU/Linux should be aware that large numbers of assigned CVEs are not relevant for their systems.

 In short, we do not know your use case, and we do not know what portions